MQTTCool/hello-iot-world-html-example/README.md

 * Deploy this demo on the MQTT Extender (used as Web server) or in any external Web server.
-If you choose the former, create a folder with name such as `HelloIoTWorld` under the `<MQTTEXTENDER_HOME>/pages`, and copy there the contents of the `src` folder of this project.
+If you choose the former, create a folder with name such as `HelloIoTWorld` under the `<MQTTEXTENDER_HOME>/pages`, and copy there the contents of the `src/web` folder of this project.

 ## Configure
-The demo assumes that MQTT Extender is launched from localhost, but if you need to target a different server, search in `js/index.js` this line:
+The demo assumes that MQTT Extender is launched from localhost, but if you need to target a different server, search in `web/js/index.js` this line:
 ```js
 MQTTExtender.connect('http://localhost:8080', {
 ```